9 Stunning roads in Romania that you should drive on

 The 10 kilometers of the road is marked with traffic signs for a speed limited to 30 km / h, with priority for cars that ascend.
 High gauge vehicles and coaches are prohibited.
 The road is classified as the fourth viability, which means that removing the snow in the winter will not be a priority, but the road will be open during the cold season according to existing requests.

-Bicaz Gorge sprung the spiraling ascent into the limelight, and it is certainly a climb of beauty.
+Bicaz Gorge sprung the spiralling ascent into the limelight, which is certainly a beautiful climb.
 The limestone walls of the rocks are hiding caves (such as Pestera Neagra and Pestera Cascada) and ravines (Licas, Avenul cu 3 intrari).

 Cazanele Dunarii offers some of the most spectacular scenery in the country.
 It is a part of the Defileul Dunarii, also locally known as Clisura Dunarii and crosses the Carpathian Mountains at the border between Romanian and Serbia near the Iron Gates.
 The road that crosses this area is bordered by water, on one side, and by abrupt rock-walls, on the other side, offering a unique scenery.

-One of the most stunning sight – the tallest stone statue in Europe – is the face of Decebal.
+One of the most stunning sights – the tallest stone statue in Europe – is the face of Decebal.
 There is a legend that connects this statue with the Romanian Giants known as Jidovi.
-It is said there was an agreement between the Dacian king Burebista and all Jidovi that they were left to live in the mountains as long as they promise to guard with their lives the great Dacian gold treasures.
-So it is believed that in the deepest caves of the Carpathians Mountains still live some Jidovi, protecting the treasures for generations to come.
+It is said there was an agreement between the Dacian king Burebista and all Jidovi that they were left to live in the mountains as long as they promised to guard with their lives the great Dacian gold treasures.
+So it is believed that some Jidovi still live in the deepest caves of the Carpathians Mountains, protecting the treasures for generations to come.

-Also, you can admire a lot of caves such as Pestera Gura Ponicovei (dug into stone) and Pestera Veterani, visit Mraconia Monastery or you can opt for a boat ride on the Danube to explore the area, you can reach the peaks by doing mountain hikes, you can ride a bike or a carriage and see different monuments.
-There is also the possibility to have fun by playing paintball in the forests or you can climb, rappel, try alpinism or zip line if you are an adrenaline addict.
+Also, you can admire a lot of caves such as Pestera Gura Ponicovei (dug into stone) and Pestera Veterani, visit Mraconia Monastery, or you can opt for a boat ride on the Danube to explore the area, you can reach the peaks by doing mountain hikes, you can ride a bike or a carriage and see different monuments.
+There is also the possibility of having fun by playing paintball in the forests, or you can climb, rappel, or try alpinism or zip line if you are an adrenaline addict.

 Located near the city of Brasov, Cheile Gradistei includes two outstanding mountain resorts: Bran and Fundata.
 The road is spectacular is placed around the Fundata holiday village between Bran and Rucar.
 Passing through Bucegi Mountains and Piatra Craiului Mountains and rising up from the valley floor, the road offers a sublime picturesque view and also access to a lot of natural attractions such as Piatra Craiului National Park and the hiking trails from Prapastiile Zarnestilor, the Natural Reserve at Chisatoare, Pestera Dambovicioara, Pestera cu Lilieci (Bats Cave) and Vidraru Lake.